Simplifying app security: Getting started

 3. At rest and under your control – data stored on the server

-When you save data on your server, you “own” the location it’s stored in, so you can be confident in its security.
+When you save data on your server, you “own” the location it’s stored in, so you can be confident in its data security.

 But when you save information on the app, it’s on the user’s personal device – they can potentially do whatever they like with it.